 Amber lighting serves two main functions on the road:

-It’s easy to take something as seemingly mundane as amber lights for granted.
+It’s easy to take something as seemingly simple as amber lights for granted.
 But at the end of the day, they have probably helped prevent more accidents – and in turn save more lives – than we will ever be able to tally.